y0-causal-inference/y0/README.md

     </a>
 </p>

-Python code for causal modeling.
+`y0` (pronounced "why not?") is Python code for causal inferencing.

 ## 💪 Getting Started